racoelhosilva/FSI_ctfsAndLogbooks/CTF11.md

 decrypted_flag = dec(key, cipher, nonce)
 ```

-> **Q2: Como consigo fazer uso da vulnerabilidade que observei para quebrar o código?**
+> **Q2: How can I use the vulnerability that I observed to break the code?**

 **Answer:**

-Since we know that the first 13 bytes of the key are zero and only the last 3 are random, this reduces the keyspace from 2^(128) to 256^3 = 16,777,216 possible keys, so we can brute force all 256^3 combinations.
+Since we know that the first 13 bytes of the key are zero and only the last 3 are random, this reduces the keyspace from 2^128 to 256^3 = 16,777,216 possible keys, so we can brute force all 256^3 combinations.

-> **Q3: Como consigo automatizar este processo, para que o meu ataque saiba que encontrou a flag?**
+> **Q3: How can I automate this process, so that my attack knows that it found the flag?**

 **Answer:**